Most Frequently asked Database Interview Questions and answers:

 - It is easier to manage the database using SQL as no large amount of coding is required.

 Q #16) Explain the terms ‘Record’, ‘Field’ and ‘Table’ in terms of database.

-Ans: Record: Record is a collection of values or fields of a specific entity.
-Example: An employee, Salary account, etc.
+Record: Record is a collection of values or fields of a specific entity.
+For Example, An employee, Salary account, etc.

-Field: A field refers to an area within a record that is reserved for a specific piece of data.
-Example: Employee ID.
+Field: A field refers to an area within a record that is reserved for specific data.
+For Example, Employee ID.

 Table: Table is the collection of records of specific types.
-Example: Employee table is a collection of record related to all the employees.
+For Example, the Employee table is a collection of records related to all the employees.

 Q #17) What do you understand by Data Independence?
 What are its two types?

 Answer: Data Independence refers to the ability to modify the schema definition in one level in such a way that it does not affect the schema definition in the next higher level.

 - Physical Data Independence: It modifies the schema at the physical level without affecting the schema at the conceptual level.